MehbubRashid/create-react-wp/README.md

 # create-react-wp

-  Create a React app that can be used in WordPress Theme or Plugin.
+  NPM module for creating a React app that can be used in WordPress Theme or Plugin

 # Description